iaklampanos/joss-dare-platform/paper.md

 * dispel4py (\cite{Filgueira2017}) is a Python framework for the specification of fine-grained, streaming workflows for data-intensive applications.
 It comes with mappings to selected enactment targets (e.g. Apache Storm, MPI, Multiprocessing, etc.), which are triggered at run-time.
 As a result, workflows described in dispel4py can be executed in fundamentally different execution contexts.
 * CWL (\cite{amstutz2016common}) is a YAML-based specification language for describing task-oriented workflows and tools in a way that makes them portable and scalable across a variety of software and hardware environments, from workstations to cluster, cloud, and HPC environments.
 Like dispel4py, CWL has been designed to meet the needs of data-intensive science, while targeting a different set of requirements.

-DARE views workflows and their constituent components (processing elements-PEs) as potentially valuable, reusable and shareable research tokens.
+DARE views workflows and their constituent components (processing elements or *PEs*) as potentially valuable, reusable and shareable research tokens.
 In order to support workflow reusability, sharing and versioning, the platform provides all the necessary tools for research scientists and engineers to register and describe their applications.
 Subsequently it allows reference and invocation of workflows and applications by name, via the RESTful APIs provided.
 Moreover, the platform includes provenance tools to monitor the execution of workflows in real time, or to mine information on past workflow executions.

 ![DARE Overview](dare_overview_2020.png)